kluete/recover_itunes/README.md

 ## Fineprint & Cop-out

-* although a trigger-happy litigator will no doubt find *something* to sue about, there's no hacking/reverse-engineering/decrypting going on here. iTunes' database is stored in the vanilla, open-source SQLite format and retrieving a track's meta-data comes down to a single `SELECT` statement with a few sub-look-ups.
+* although a trigger-happy litigator will no doubt find *something* to sue about, there's no hacking/reverse-engineering/decrypting going on here. iTunes' database is stored in the vanilla, open-source SQLite format and retrieving a track's meta-data comes down to a single `SELECT` statement with a few sub-lookups.
-* do not try to write modified files back to the iPhone manually; at best iTunes will ignore them, at worst you'll corrupt the database
+* do not try to write modified files back to iOS manually; at best iTunes will ignore them, at worst you'll corrupt the database
+* if your desktop audio player is iTunes anyway, stick to it
-* iTunes stores all sorts of data inside audio tracks, with some debate about stand-compliance; no attemp is made here to address those issues
+* iTunes stores all sorts of data inside audio tracks, with some debate about standard-compliance; no attempt is made here to address those issues
 * use at your own risk
 * please share any fixes/improvement
 * enjoy!